When you are trying to plant and grow a seed... eat seeds!

 Their therapeutic actions include moisten the skin, and lubricate the intestines.
 They are blood tonics and are considered to be deeply nourishing.

-We use them for patients with blurred vision, dizziness, fatigue, and dryness, or for insufficient lactation.
+We use them for patients with blurred vision, dizziness, fatigue, and dryness, or for insufficient breast milk.

 Sunflower seeds, 向日葵籽 xiang ri kui zi